mbari-org/mxm-ui/README.md

 As usual with Quasar, the build is done with `quasar build`.
 However, per our general setup, the server side takes care of this as well.

+### Contributing

+Make sure all tests are passing and also run `yarn run format` before committing.